 IPhO is the organization whose pharmacist members are universally recognized within the pharmaceutical industry as being the most professionally equipped to contribute to the development, commercialization, promotion, and optimal use of medicines.

 We are pleased to announce that Wingate University School of Pharmacy, Appalachian College of Pharmacy, and Texas A&M Irma Lerma Rangel School of Pharmacy have joined our growing 100 chapter network!

-Congratulations to student pharmacists at the University of Michigan and The Ohio State University.
-IPhO now connects them to a national network of 4,000 student pharmacists with similar interests, as well as a national network of 425 industry fellows and 10,000 industry pharmacists.
+Congratulations to the student pharmacists at these three schools!
+IPhO now connects them to more than 5,000 student pharmacists with similar interests, as well as a national network of hundreds of industry fellows and thousands of industry pharmacists.